zakvarty/website/content/professional/Research.md

 _Inference on censored networks:_ Networks are censored when existing nodes or edges are not observed.
 Methods for inference under different types of missingness are explored.
 Master's project supervised by Dr. Christopher Nemeth. [{{% staticref "pdfs/varty_2017_censored_networks.pdf" "newtab" %}}pdf{{% /staticref %}}]

 _Computionally intensive methods for modelling houshold epidemics:_
 Approximate Bayesian Computation is utilised to allow inference on disease models with intractable likelihoods.
-Master's dissertation supervided by Prof. Peter Neal. [{{% staticref "pdfs/varty_2017_ABC_epidemics.pdf" "newtab" %}}pdf{{% /staticref %}}]
+Master's dissertation supervised by Prof. Peter Neal. [{{% staticref "pdfs/varty_2017_ABC_epidemics.pdf" "newtab" %}}pdf{{% /staticref %}}]